Sustainability

 • Where possible, we look for ways to recycle and upcycle

-• We are a certified Waterwise School with Bussselton Water
+• We are a certified Waterwise School with Busselton Water

 • We have installed pod style seating with compartments for food waste to feed our worms